-The products described in Part 5 of the Retirement Savings Series provide you with different benefits and restrictions, but you may wonder how do retirement products (i.e. pension funds provident funds and retirement annuities) actually work?
+The products described in part 5 of the Retirement Savings Series provide you with certain benefits and restrictions, but you may wonder how do retirement products (i.e. pension funds, provident funds and retirement annuities) actually work?

 Retirement products wrap around investments, which grow over time.
 In a retirement annuity your returns usually come from unit trusts, where your money is combined with the money of other investors and our investment managers use the pool of money to buy underlying assets, such as equities, bonds, cash, property and offshore – depending on the unit trust’s objective.

 As you move down the list the assets become more conservative, but also less likely to give you inflation-beating growth.
 Let’s look at each asset type in turn to explain why it matters what you are invested into:

 - Equities are shares (or stocks) in a company.
 A company issues shares to raise money and gives you part ownership of that company in return.
 Over the long term equities tend to outpace other asset classes, but in the short term they can be very volatile.

 - When you invest in property you buy with the intention of making a profit.
 In most cases unit trusts will invest in property companies that are listed on the stock exchange, which exclusively derive their income from managing and owning property.

 - Bonds are like IOUs with structured terms defining interest rates and the payment schedule.
 An institution asks for money and promises to pay you back according to these terms.

 - Cash, as an investment term, refers to short-term loans that are offered by institutions like banks, governments and some big companies at a slightly higher interest rate than your normal bank account.